 - Whatever class of cruise you chose, you will experience the same amazing landscape of the stunning volcanic islands and local wildlife, snorkeling adventures, and more.

 - If you look at last-minute cruises either online or directly on the islands, you can find many great deals, even up to 50% discounts.

 - Sometimes are early birds deals, so if you book with good anticipation, you get great deals.

 - Many of the Galapagos wildlife species that can only be seen in specific islands only reachable by cruise

 - THE MOST IMPORTANT TIP for me: consider that being a marine park and protected ( I would say SUPER protected) areas, few people at a time are allowed to disembark and visit, be it for snorkeling or walking/hiking).
-Therefore if you are on a big cruise with more than 16 passengers you will have to deal with a lot of waiting, which to me is unbearable.
+Therefore if you are on a big cruise with more than 16 passengers, you will have to deal with a lot of waiting, which to me is unbearable.
 I would choose a small First Class or Tourist (or higher) cruise to get the best experience.

 - There are tons of cruises available with many different itineraries.
 You should check first what you can see in all the included stops before deciding your itinerary.
-For example, if your main goal is to see the funny Red-footed boobies you should consider including Genovesa Island in your itinerary, where you can find the largest colony, besides many other feathered friends besides hammerhead shark.
+For example, if your main goal is to see the funny Red-footed boobies, you should consider including Genovesa Island in your itinerary, where you can find the largest colony, besides many other feathered friends besides hammerhead sharks.
 You can see them on other islands but with less chance.

-There are common sense rules that we should follow all the time, not only in the Galapagos National Park.
+There are common-sense rules that we should follow all the time, not only in the Galapagos National Park.
 I was happy to see that these rules are strictly implemented with a lot of controls, with the help of the local nature guides and people involved in conservation.